V-Sekai/manuals/decisions/20230803-idle-rpg-home.md

 ### Systems

 1. RPG idle game with fake cash chests: Players can earn fake currency through continuous play, even when they are not actively engaged.
-2. Combat System: Players can choose between different types of weapons such as a sword or wand, or opt for defensive items like shields or healing items.
+2. Combat System: Players can choose between different types of weapons such as a sword or a wand, or opt for defensive items like shields or healing items.
 This adds a strategic element to the game, especially in multiplayer mode.
 3. Stationary Attacked Target System: A combat mechanism enabling player engagement with immobile targets.

 ### Development Limits